 In order to claim compensation for negligent refractive lens exchange surgery, contact Devonshires Claims medical negligence experts today.

-If you had lens replacement surgery and received a faulty or defective Oculentis lens, you could be entitled to claim compensation.
-For further information on making an Ocutlentis compensation claim please click here.
+If you had lens replacement surgery and received a faulty or defective lens, you could be entitled to claim compensation.
+Please contact our eye claims specialists.